gilsonfiho/gilsonfiho/README.md

 </p>

-<div align="center"> Currently working as an R&D Firmware Engineer at Atlanta Tecnologia da Informação, with a focus on:
+<div align="center"> Currently working as an R&D Firmware Engineer at Atlanta Tecnologia de Informação, with a focus on:

 </p>